Tailor: Generating and Perturbing Text with Semantic Controls: Introduction

-\sysname's flexible control codes allow for broad, easily extendable applicability.
-We demonstrate \sysname's utility in three distinct applications: 1) We use \sysname to replicate existing \textbf{contrast sets} (\sect{sec:contrast_set}) on four diverse tasks, with much less manual annotation effort.
-Our analysis suggests that these contrast sets not only have high rates of validity (up to 82\%), but also contain lexical diversity and reduce dataset bias.
-2) We show that augmenting training data with just a small ratio of \sysname perturbations ($\approx$5\%) \textbf{improves the robustness} of Natural Language Inference (NLI) models to inference heuristics, increasing performance on the HANS evaluation set by an average of 1.73 points~\cite{mccoy2019right}.
-3) Without any finetuning, \sysname achieves impressive performance on \textbf{fine-grained and compositional style transfers} (\sect{sec:style_transfer}) in the \textsc{StylePTB} benchmark~\citep{Lyu2021StylePTBAC}, even outperforming models trained on the dataset on 6 transfers.
+\sysname's flexible and human-readable control codes allow for broad, easily extendable applicability.
+We demonstrate its utility in evaluating and improving NLP model robustness, showing that \sysname can help replicate existing \textbf{contrast sets} on four diverse tasks.
+By abstracting manual perturbation types in prior work into perturbation strategies with \sysname, we can apply the changes to larger datasets while saving manual annotation efforts.
+Our analysis suggests that these contrast sets not only have high rates of validity, but also reduce spurious artifacts compared to the original evaluation datasets.
+In addition, \sysname-produced contrast sets complement human annotated ones in terms of lexical diversity: only $\sim$10\% of their unique tokens overlap with manually created contrast sets.
+We also explore \sysname's utility in data augmentation.
+We find that augmenting training data with just $\sim$2\% of \sysname perturbations improves the \textbf{robustness} of natural language inference (NLI) models to inference heuristics, increasing performance on the HANS evaluation set~\cite{mccoy2019right} by an average of {5.81} points and outperforming a previous syntactic augmentation method for NLI.